Mid-Wales Railway: Commercial results

-The population of mid-Wales was tiny: there were probably under 20,000 people living in the area served by the entire line; the largest town served by the MWR trains was Brecon with a population of 5,000.
+The population of mid-Wales was tiny: there were probably under 20,000 people living in the area served by the entire line; the largest town served by the Mid-Wales Railway (MWR) trains was Brecon with a population of 5,000.
 Llanidloes was an important centre, but its commerce was orientated more towards Newtown and Shrewsbury.
 Builth had a population of 1,200 when the line was opened; Rhayader had 1,000.
 In consequence local business on the line was always light.
 Emphasis was laid more on passenger than goods services as there were few freight originating points.
 Goods carried in the last half of 1865 amounted to some 12,000 tons which yielded about a quarter of the gross receipts.
 Figures for the first half of 1865 showed that working expenses of £6,550 represented nearly 58 per cent of the receipts of £11,312.
 The national average at the time was 46%.
 The number of trains run for each mile of route was 3,425 compared with the national average of 10,095.